logo-2 Language Industries Back

 Favor the phased approach

-There are two camps in the ERP world: those who prefer a big bang and tackle the entire ERP project in one go, and those who favour a phased approach.
+There are two camps in the ERP world: those who prefer a big bang and tackle the entire ERP project in one go, and those who favor a phased approach.
 In our experience, the latter offers more benefits:

 • Control your scope